• Skip to primary navigation

 Instructions

-• Bread the chicken: Toss the chicken pieces in the flour, coating evenly and shaking off any extra flour.
-Next, toss the chicken pieces in the egg mixtures.
 Then, dip each into the flour mix again, this time coating very well – press the breading well on the chicken to make it stick.

-• Place chicken on pan: Take the baking pan out of the oven and melt the butter on it.
-Place the coated chicken pieces on the tray – leave enough space in between, I usually bake it in two batches.
+Place the coated chicken pieces on the pan – leave enough space in between, I usually bake it in two batches.

 • Oven fry: Bake for 10-12 minutes, carefully flip and bake for another 5-10 minutes (depending on how thick your chicken pieces are).
-Finish by broiling the chicken until it turns golden brown and crispy.
+Add more butter to pan if needed.

 Notes